Skip to content

 Beit Zeinab Khatoun

-Beit Zeinab Khatoun or the Home of Zeinab Khatoun is an archaeological house located behind Al-Azhar Mosque in Cairo.
-In 1486, Princess Shaqra Hanim, Sultan Qalawun’s granddaughter, built this stunning house behind Al-Azhar Mosque.
+Beit Zeinab Khatoun, or the Home of Zeinab Khatoun, is an archaeological house located behind Al-Azhar Mosque in Cairo.
+In 1486, Princess Shaqra Hanim, Sultan Qalawun’s granddaughter, built this stunning house.

-This archaeological house in Cairo, with its beautiful design and splendid construction, made it a destination for filming sets for movies and television series.
+With its beautiful design and splendid construction, this archaeological house in Cairo became a destination for filming sets for movies and television series.

-Mohamed Bey Alfi was a senior Mamluks of Murad Bey, brought in 1775 and eventually ended up with Murad Bey, one of the top Mamluk emirs until he became one of the Mamluk princes himself.
-Mohamed Bey Al-Alfi was a rich man, who built palaces and houses, and owned many servants and mamluks.
+Mohamed Bey Alfi was a senior Mamluk of Murad Bey.
+He was brought up in 1775 and eventually ended up with Murad Bey, one of the top Mamluk emirs until he became one of the Mamluk princes himself.
+Mohamed Bey Alfi was a rich man who built palaces and houses and owned many servants and mamluks.
 As soon as the French campaign descended upon Egypt, Mohamed Bey fled with Murad Bey to Upper Egypt.

 Napoleon Bonaparte made the Al Alfy Palace his residence.
 After Murad Bey allied himself with the French, according to which he became the ruler of Upper Egypt, Al-Alfi left him to continue his fight against the French.